Car Hire Cork Airport

 Along with Cork City, the above are two of the main points a lot of visitors start with when beginning their journey on the Wild Atlantic Way, but there are so many much things to discover in southwest Ireland, itâ€™s always worth taking the time to try.

 What to expect at Cork Airport

 This airport is one of the three main international airports in Ireland, along with Shannon & Dublin airports.
-There are five airline catering for Cork Airport arrivals and departures passengers.
+There is five airline catering for Cork Airport arrivals and departures passengers.
 With the airport being close to Cork City and close to N27 making it a popular location to fly into and explore Ireland's South West.